yefuwang/redkv/README.md

 let kvStore = new RedKV();
 ```

-## `.addStore`
+## `.addStore(storeName, option) => store`

-The addStore API adds a new store to redkv.
+The addStore API adds a new database (store) to redkv.
 ```javascript
 let kvStore = new RedKV();
 //...
 kvStore.addStore(storeName, options)
 ```
-where `storeName` is a string name of the store, which can be `redis` or `dynamodb` at this time.
+where `storeName` is a string name of the store, which can be one of the supported databases:`redis`, `DynamoDB`, `mongodb`, `mysq`, and `postgres`.
+Names of the databases are case-insensitive.
 The parameter `options` are the options passed to the individual stores.
-Please refer to the section of the individual stores for details.
+Please refer to the section of the individual databases (stores) for details.

+The `.addStore` API returns a store object that has the same API as the RedKV object itself, but points to only this store instead of a list of stores.

-## `.get:`
+## `.get(key) => Promise`

-The `get` API reads the value from the stores based on the key
+The `get` API reads the value from the stores based on the key.

 ```javascript
 let kvStore = new RedKV();
 //...
 kvStore.get(key)
 ```
-The key is expected to be a string.
+The key should be a string.

-When there are multiple stores in redkv, the `get` API tries to get the key from the stores sequentially, until it finds the key in a store and gets it value.
-After that, it fills the key-value pair to all the stores before the store it succeeds.
+When there are multiple stores in RedKV, the `get` API tries to get the key from the stores sequentially, until it finds the key in a store `S1` and gets it value.
+After that, it fills the key-value pair to the stores before store `S1`.
+If none of the stores contains the key, the `get` API returns a `Promise` which will eventually resolve to `null`.

-The stores are managed as as sequential list in the same order it is added into redkv.
+The stores are managed as a sequential list in the same order it is added into RedKV.

-If none of the sores contains the key, the `get` API returns a `Promise` which will eventually resolve to `null`.

-## `set:`
+For example, if a RedKV instance contains two stores with the `.addStore` API: a instance of Redos and a DynamoDB.
+When the `.get` API is called with a key, RedKV tries to find the key from Redis.
+If Redis contains the key, the `.get` API will return a promise that will eventually resolve to the value in Redis.
+If Redis does not have the key, RedKV will try to get the value from DynamoDB, fill the value into Redis, and return a Promise that resolves to the value.
+If neith Redis nor DynamoDB has the key, the `.get` API will return a Promise that resolves to `null`.

+## `.set(key, value) => Promise`

-The `set` API writes the key-value pair to all the
+The `set` API writes the key-value pair to all stores in the RedKV instance.
+Both the key and the value should be strings.

 ```javascript
 let kvStore = new RedKV();
 //...
 kvStore.set(key, value)
 ```
-Both the key and the value should be strings.

-The `set` API returns a promise which will resolve when all the stores sets the key-value pair succesfully, or rejects when one of the stores fails.
+The `set` API returns a `Promise` which will resolve when all the stores set the key-value pair successfully or reject when one of the stores fails.

-## `.delete:`
+## `.delete(key) => Promise`
 The delete API deletes a key from all the stores.
+The `delete` API returns a `Promise` which resolves when all the stores finish deleting the key or rejects when any store fails to delete the key.

 ```javascript
 let kvStore = new RedKV();
 //...
 kvStore.delete(key)
 ```

-The `delete` API returns a `Promise` which resolves when all the stores finish deleting the key, or rejects when any sore fails to delete the key.

-## `.has:`
+## `.has(key) => Promise`
-The has API returns a `Promise` that will resolve to a boolean value indicating if the key exists in one of the stores
+The has API returns a `Promise` that will resolve to a boolean value indicating if the key exists in one of the stores.
 ```javascript
 let kvStore = new RedKV();
 //...